from Bella Hadid to Lady Gaga, anxiety and depression are shared on social media

 Matilda De Angelis, anxiety, suffering and acne.
 The outburst on Instagram: “Learn to ask for help”

 Like her, there are many actors, influencers, stars, who have decided to tell their experience, creating a network of support and sharing.
 The young rapper Madame (but she also went on TV) revealed that she suffered anxiety attacks due to her low self-esteem: «I want to talk to you about something, which until a few months ago, I didn’t have.
 Self-esteem.
 Self-esteem is loving yourself.
-Understand each other, accept each other, forgive each other.
+Understanding, accepting, forgiving each other.
 We must learn to love everything about us, even the worst parts, the ones that make us suffer and we would like to change.
 I was sick, always.
 I took anxiolytics as if they were water.
-Stomach closed, I did not eat, I did not sleep.
+Stomach closed, I didn’t eat, I didn’t sleep.
 It was a vicious circle ».

 Lady Gaga